Neto Scariot

 service cards

-Captured images in the Multilog matrix to generate the cover videos for the service cards.
+Captured images in Multilog's headquarter to generate the cover videos for our service cards.
 We optimized the hover interaction to deliver the description along with a CTA that directs the user to the capture page.

 ITERATION #02